-FROM: 60 CES/CEV

-411 Airmen Drive

-Travis AFB CA 94535-2001
+FROM: 60 CES/CEV 411 Airmen Drive Travis AFB CA 94535

-SUBJECT: Annual Report on the Status of Land Use Controls on Restoration Sites in 2004
+SUBJECT: Annual Report on the Status of Land Use Controls on Restoration Sites in 2005

-- 1. The attached report documents the status of Land Use Controls (LUCs) at six restoration sites on Travis AFB.
+1. The attached report documents the status of Land Use Controls (LUCs) at six restoration sites on Travis AFB.
 Travis AFB established these controlled areas to comply with the requirements of the West/Annexes/Basewide Operable Unit Soil Record of Decision (ROD).
-The report states the findings made by Travis AFB personnel during the 2004 annual inspection of all six sites.
-Both the inspection and report meet the LUC requirements as presented in the ROD. - 2.
-The report also describes the actions to be taken to improve LUC awareness for base workers and contractors.
-If you have any questions concerning this report, please contact Mr. Mark Smith at (707) 424-3062.
+The report states the findings made by Travis AFB personnel during the 2005 annual inspection of all six sites.
+Both the inspection and report meet the LUC requirements as presented in the ROD.

+2. If you have any questions concerning this report, please contact Mr. Mark Smith at (707) 424-3062.